 5. Utilize a Kicker and Boom

 In the image above, it was dark and started to rain.
 Matt placed a kicker behind them to provide rim light.
 In the photo, the light comes from the left and is on a boom.
-If you draw a line from the shadow on the bottom of her to the railing, you can see how high the boom is and that places the light on her face without too many shadows.
+If you draw a line from the shadow on the bottom of the bride to the railing, you can see how high the boom is and that places the light on her face without too many shadows.